 Contents

-Tower of London is a historical castle, one of the capital’s most known buildings that served multiple functions in British history.
-Apart from being a Royal Palace, the tower was a fortress, prison, Royal Mint, Royal Zoo, and a jewel house.
+The Tower of London is a historical castle, one of the capital’s most known buildings that served multiple functions in British history.
+Apart from being a Royal Palace, the Tower was a fortress, prison, Royal Mint, Royal Zoo, and a jewel house.
 Currently, the Tower of London is one of England’s most popular tourist attractions.
-Discover here the top 8 facts you need to know about the Tower of London.
+Discover the top 10 facts you need to know about the Tower of London.

 Tower of London facts